ssciwr/AMMICO/README.md

 1. 5-Color analysis of the images

 This development will serve the fight to combat misinformation, by providing more comprehensive data about its content and techniques.
 The ultimate goal of this project is to develop a computer-assisted toolset to investigate the content of disinformation campaigns worldwide.
-Extract fact- and emotion-based text content, as well as to extract facial expressions and body posture data from the available posts to conduct research on worldwide disinformation campaigns and their impact.